thedersen/backbone.validation/README.md

 ### Adding custom patterns

-If you have custom patterns that are used several places in your code, you can extend the patterns with your own custom ones.
+If you have custom patterns that are used several places in your code, you can extend the patterns with your own.
 And if you don't like the default implementation of one of the built-ins, you can override it.

 	_.extend(Backbone.Validation.patterns, {
 	  myPattern: /my-pattern/,